Juventus midfielder Arthur to miss two months after knee surgery

 That would see him return to contention sometime around mid-September, with the new Serie A campaign around three or four weeks underway by then.

-Though a blow for Allegri's early domestic commitments, it could mean that Arthur could return just in time for the first round of Champions League fixtures, which are due to take place over September 14-15.
+Though a blow for Allegri's early domestic commitments, Arthur could return just in time for the first round of Champions League fixtures, which are due to take place over September 14-15.

 The bigger picture